 Bologna, the capital of the Emilia-Romagna region and Europe’s oldest university town (founded in 1088), is well worth exploring - many people even claim it’s Italy’s gastronomic capital.
 You can immerse yourself in the culinary specialities of the region such as Parma ham and parmesan, along with wonderful cheeses.

-Many say that as well as being the fashion capital of Italy, Milan has the best opera house in the world.
-Teatro Alla Scala—also known as La Scala—opened in 1778 and Maria Callas and Luciano Pavarotti are just two of the famous opera singers to have graced its hallowed stage.
-Don’t stop there though – go for the classy shopping.
+As well as being the fashion capital of Italy, they say Milan has the best opera house in the world.
+Teatro Alla Scala, aka La Scala, opened in 1778 and Maria Callas and Luciano Pavarotti are just two of the famous opera singers to have graced its hallowed stage.

 Parma is one of Italy’s most prosperous cities,boasting a UNESCO listing as a creative city of gastronomy, having introduced Parmesan cheese and Parma ham to the world – and its restaurants serve high-quality cuisine that do justice to this title.